GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-112/index.md

 ## Emulate reduced contrast {: #reduced-contrast }

-The [**Rendering**](/docs/devtools/rendering/#open-rendering) tab adds a new option to the [list of vision deficiencies emulation options](/docs/devtools/rendering/apply-effects/#emulate-vision-deficiencies)—**Reduced contrast**.
-With this option, you can discover how your website looks to people with low contrast sensitivity.
+The [**Rendering**](/docs/devtools/rendering/#open-rendering) tab adds a new option to the [Emulate vision deficiencies](/docs/devtools/rendering/apply-effects/#emulate-vision-deficiencies) list—**Reduced contrast**.
+With this option, you can discover how your website looks to people with reduced contrast sensitivity.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/7qrlmuO7R47l5mytvoeQ.png", alt="The reduced contrast option on the Rendering > Emulate vision deficiencies.", width="800", height="574" %}